geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 Threading thing, but I mean, currently like we can do this.
 I mean, the.

 ##### **Nimlgen** [[00:36:22](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2182)]
-So yeah, I mean, the ideal way is to write like the pollers in and see like I mean in tiny grad and just compile them to see because overweist.
+So yeah, I mean, the ideal way is to write like the pollers in and see like I mean in tinygrad and just compile them to see because overweist.
 I mean, we have like 64 CPUs and I think it will be pretty slow to.
 Dispatch all of them from Python.
 Because of the.
 I mean, we can do that as the first step.
 Yeah, I can do that.

 ##### **Geohot** [[00:36:51](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2211)]
 I mean, I don't think we want the Python to create like we need we need these threads to be long running.
 We want basically 64 long running threads that sit and wait on a queue.
 And then they all pull on the queue or some some some non busy way on the queue.
 And then as soon as a kernel comes in, they all launch the kernel.